 Sir Alfred Hitchcock received several letters from ophthalmologists who noted that Janet Leigh's eyes were still contracted during the extreme close-ups after her character's death.
 The pupils of a true corpse dilate after death.
 They told Hitchcock he could achieve a proper dead-eye effect by using belladonna drops.
 Hitchcock did so in all of his later movies.

 The ending involves a superimposition of three elements that many people fail to notice.
 The last shot of Norman Bates' face has a still frame of a human skull superimposed on it, almost subliminally.
 The skull is that of Mother.
 This then dissolves into the shot of the chain pulling the car with Marion's body out of the swamp.
-The chain is placed so that it appears to moving through where Norman/Mother's heart would be, symbolically showing that the two are tied together.
+The chain is placed so that it appears to be moving through where Norman/Mother's heart would be, symbolically showing that the two are tied together.

 Norman's mother was voiced by Paul Jasmin, Virginia Gregg, and Jeanette Nolan.
 Nolan provided some of the screams when Lila discovers the corpse of Mrs. Bates.
 The three voices were thoroughly mixed, except for the last speech, which is all Gregg's.